StrafeStopper/Stradex/dev/INSTALL.md

 1. Installing dependencies:
     * Linux:
-      * run `install.sh` to install the needed dependencies
+      * run `sudo install.sh` to install the needed dependencies

     * Windows:
       * run `[this is placeholder text for a future script name]` to install the needed dependencies